davidh-cyberark/toolshed/README.md

 ### Configuration Files

-This section will describe the contents of the fields for each of the cnofiguratio files.
+This section will describe the contents of the fields for each of the configuration files.

 #### PAS Config File